mkuzmick/yokai/content/documentation/steps.md

     },
   },
   ```
-- once you do this, you SHOULD be able to see all of your md or mdx files using the GraphiQL tool at [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql).
-If you are doing this for the first time, it pays to poke around a bit at this stage, creating some queries that help you try out various options for `allMarkdownRemark` and/or `allMdx` queries.
-- one quick note: if you have copied in any MDX files that are importing from packages you haven't yet installed, you'll need to install them.
-For today's project

   ```
   npm i theme-ui react-compare-image
   ```

-#### ADD STATIC FOLDER

-In general, we will use GraphQL to grab gatsby-processed content from our content folder, but from time to time we may need to use static assets (an initial use case we encountered involved `react-compare-image`).
-Let's prefix all of the folders we put in static with an `_` so that we don't run into naming collisions.

 ```
 mkdir static static/_images
 curl -o static/_images/gatsby.jpg "https://i.guim.co.uk/img/media/cc5ff87a032ce6e4144e63a2a1cbe476dbc7cd5a/273_0_3253_1952/master/3253.jpg?width=620&quality=45&auto=format&fit=max&dpr=2&s=d8da5fd430d3983dc50543a44b3979d4"
 ```

 ### ADD MDX AND MD FILES AS PAGES (POSTPONED)